HTML <audio> tag

 File formats and browser support

-When utilizing the <audio> tag, you need to ensure the sound file is in the proper format.
+When utilizing the <audio> tag, ensure the sound file is in the proper format.
 There are three accepted formats which include MP3, Ogg, and WAV.
-The table below shows which Internet browsers support which file format.
+The table below shows which Internet browsers support the three file formats.

 Browser MP3 Ogg WAV